krisbock/AMLSamples/Customer_churn/readme.md

-# Customer churn prediction using Azure Machine Learning
+# Customer churn prediction

-This sample is an implementation of the predictive maintenance sample previously made available as part of the real world scenarion under Azure Machine learning workbench.
+This sample is an update of the predictive maintenance sample previously made available as part of the real world scenario under Azure Machine learning workbench.

 https://github.com/Azure/MachineLearningSamples-DeepLearningforPredictiveMaintenance